In this article, we’re going to show you three different ways to build a DIY pull-up bar in your home.

 - On an exposed beam in your barn or shed

-There may even be some great places do pull-ups around your house:
+There may even be some great places to do pull-ups around your house:

-- On an exposed pipe in your basement ceiling or other unfinished ceiling
+- On an exposed pipe in your basement ceiling or another unfinished ceiling

 - Thread a rope through a hollow pipe, throw the rope over any exposed ceiling beam, and tie the ends of the rope together (keep your grip on the pipe as wide as possible for stability)